 Passione Caracciola 2017

-The 3rd edition of the Passione Caracciola Rally is set for late June 2017 with a start in Milan and finish in Lugano a few days later.
+The 3rd edition of the Passione Caracciola Rally is set for late June 2017 with a start in Milan and a finish in Lugano a few days later.

 Passione Caracciola is a regularity rally for classic cars up to 1980.
 It is open to all brands and models, offering a driving experience through places that directly influenced the professional and personal life of the great driver.

 Passione Caracciola is organized by Rudolf Caracciola Service GmbH as part of the project to bring back the legend of Caratsch (his German nickname).
 Every year, a maximum of 58 crews, the same number of years of the champion’s life, takes part in this regularity rally all about the joy of driving through stunning places, with just the right dash of competition.

 The desire to spend time together comes first in this race, in an atmosphere linked to the history of motorsport races, to the legend of the Silver Arrows, and to their driver par excellence: Rudolf Caracciola.